Probation Period Dilemma: Do I Need to Serve Notice if I Haven't Gotten a Confirmation Letter?

 vinu314

-In my opinion, during the period of probation, termination of the job is not a problem at all.
-In this period, no agreement is created between the employee and employer.
+In my opinion, during the probation period, the termination of a job is not a problem at all.
+During this period, no agreement is created between the employee and employer.

 Vineeth Viswambharan